 Following a divorce, one party is frequently ordered to make support payments to the other.
 These payments may include child support or spousal support.
 There are also a number of other issues the Court’s order addresses.
 Unfortunately, some parties ignore court orders or refuse to make the ordered support payments.
 This is considered contempt of court in divorce.
-Duluth divorce lawyer David J. Ward knows how to seek enforcement.
+Lawrenceville divorce lawyer David J. Ward knows how to seek enforcement.
 If you find yourself in a situation where your ex is not fulfilling his or her obligations under the Court’s orders, you need expert help.
 Contact the Ward Law Firm to discuss your options.

 Contempt of Court in Divorce: When Should I File Charges Against My Ex-Spouse?